 When planting broccoli in your garden, it's best to transplant seedlings that are a few inches tall.
 If you try to grow broccoli by sowing the seeds directly into your garden, the plants will have far less chance of growing large enough to produce decent sized heads.

 You can either grow the seedlings yourself indoors or you can purchase seedlings at your local garden center.
 If you intend to grow a large broccoli crop, it will be far cheaper to buy the seeds and grow the seedlings yourself.
 You can buy a seed packet with 100 seeds for about $2.
-Small seedlings can be purchased at most garden centers for around $1 each.
+Small seedlings can be purchased at most garden centers for around $1 each, depending on where you live.

 To grow the seedlings yourself, plant the seeds in flats or small containers about a month before the last expected spring frost in your area.
 If you want a fall broccoli crop, plant the seeds about 3 months before the first expected hard frost in the fall.
 If you don't have any flats, small disposable cups with holes poked in the bottom work well as starter containers.
 When planting broccoli seeds, simply fill the flats or containers with a good quality topsoil or potting soil, leaving about 1/4 inch of space at the top.
 Put two seeds in each container.
 Add more soil on top of the seeds and water them in well.
 Place the containers inside in a spot that gets as much sun as possible.
 Water the seeds every other day to keep the soil moist but not water- logged.